 Our legal team draws from vast experience in a wide range of industries to provide clients with international harmonization to broaden their business opportunities and protect their operations.
 Among our numerous services available in the U.S. and abroad are advising on corporate structures and operations, international litigation and arbitrations, regulatory compliance and investigations, and intellectual property registration and protection.

 Our attorneys also have a proven track record in helping clients secure multi-million-dollar economic development incentives for foreign companies locating in the United States.
 Once a company is established, Bradley has the capacity to support its full spectrum of corporate needs with unparalleled efficiency, offering on-the-ground experience in numerous markets.
-From its regional offices located in the District of Columbia, Birmingham, Nashville, Houston, Charlotte, Huntsville, Jackson and Tampa, Bradley is able to provide localized resources throughout the highest economic growth regions of the United States.
+From its regional offices located in the District of Columbia, Alabama, Tennessee, Texas, North Carolina, and Florida, Bradley is able to provide localized resources throughout the highest economic growth regions of the United States.

 For U.S. clients adding or expanding international opportunities, Bradley provides preliminary analysis and advice on foreign legal considerations before foreign investment and resourcing.
 We are the top-ranked law firm in the nation for construction, among other areas, and have an accomplished record of helping clients successfully complete overseas projects.